preqon/preqon.github.io/index.md

 certainly attempts to explain conscious phenomena.
 (I actually find research directions here very promising; and I don't view the Hard Problem of Consciousness as something that will be *too* hard).
-- It's the third year of my B Sc. and I need to choose a career path.
+- In the third year of my B Sc., it became more pressing to choose a career path.
-Neurotechnology, with its sci-fi allure, attracts me.
+Neurotechnology attracts me, at this stage honestly for its science-fiction-like allure.
-- I do a little research into what disciplines are needed in neurotechnology;
+- I did a little research into what disciplines are needed in neurotechnology;
 I didn't have the best understanding, but computer science seemed like a reasonable choice.
-Only its too late to start a new major.
+Only it was too late to start a new major.
 So, I decide to delay my graduation and turn my B Sc. into a combined degree, with B Advanced Computing.
 - I then fell in love with computer science for its own sake.
 Particularly,